jedisct1/libsodium-doc/advanced/ristretto.md

 libsodium 1.0.18+ implements Ristretto on top of the Curve25519 curve.

-Compared to Curve25519 points encoded as their coordinates, Ristretto makes it easier to implement protocols originally designed for prime-order groups.
+Compared to Curve25519 points encoded as their coordinates, Ristretto makes it easier to safely implement protocols originally designed for prime-order groups.

 ## Example